gregtatum/inspector/articles/01-css-object-model.md

 //> [0, 1, 2, 3]
 ```

 While this might be annoying for a JavaScript developer, this is typical for web APIs.
-The reason for this behavior is that specs are written for the C++ implementors more so than the JavaScript user.
+The reason for this behavior is that specs are written for the C++ implementors more than for the JavaScript user.
 Once I came to this realization, interacting with web APIs became a lot easier.
-My first step now in interacting with a web API is to create an entirely new interface that has more JavaScript-esque practices, for whatever style is popular at the moment.
+Any time I start interacting with a new web API I create an entirely new interface that has more JavaScript-esque practices, for whatever JS style is popular at the moment.

 ### Web IDL

 To reveal what's going on behind the scenes inside the browser, let me introduce the [Web IDL][Web IDL].
-This flavor of an [IDL][IDL] or "interface description language" describes the function signatures of the bindings of C++ things with JavaScript things.
+This flavor of an [IDL][IDL] or "interface description language" describes the function signatures of the bindings of C++ things to JavaScript things.
 This is how JavaScript land and the platform speak to each other.
-This is why APIs feel like interacting with some C++ thing, and not some JavaScript thing, as they are describing how the C++ interface should be built.
+This is why APIs feel like interacting with some C++ interface, and not a native JavaScript objects, as they are describing how the C++ interface should be built.

 The above example uses the [StyleSheetList][StyleSheetList], so let's [peek at its Web IDL][StyleSheetList.webidl].